mxaddict/www.codedmaster.com/content/blog/2026-03-11-my-journey-into-local-ai-coding.md

 ## The Verdict

 I've genuinely enjoyed the transition to this local AI development environment.
-It's not just about privacy and speed – it's also about having complete control over my development stack.
+It's not just about privacy and speed; it's also about having complete control over my development stack.
 Whether you have a high-end gaming PC or a modest home computer, there's something appealing about having an on-demand, powerful AI assistant close at hand.